radumocanu1/Stackoverflow-Light/README.md

 ## CI/CD Pipeline

-The project is also defining a Continuous Integration/Continuous delivery pipeline, using Github Actions.
+The project is also defining a Continuous Integration/Continuous Delivery pipeline, using Github Actions.
 Every time a push is made on the **main** branch, the API's Unit tests will be triggered resulting in a successful build / a failure.
-The pipeline logic might be enchanced by pushng the artifcats to a remote repo (such as dockerHub) only on *green* builds.
+The pipeline logic might be enhanced by pushing the artifacts to a remote repo (such as dockerHub) only on *green* builds.
 <br> The pipeline definition can be found in *.github/workflows/dotnet-tests.yaml*.

 ## Running steps